Aphantasia is the inability to visualise

 for my anxiety.

-I have been trying to form from
+I have been trying to form a formless

-even it was a dark hope.
+I hope, even if it was a dark hope.

-I flicked through YouTube as I stay
+I flicked through YouTube as I stayed

 away from adverts.
 I watched a guy

-talking to a professor about how he couldn’t hold the images of his dead mother in his mind and thought he
+talking to a professor about how he couldn't hold the images of his dead mother in his mind, and thought he

-was going mad and the professor
+was going mad, and the professor

 said he had a condition